wkumari/draft-vandergaast-edns-client-subnet/README.md

    A major drawback is scalability.
 The operator needs to track which Authoritative Nameservers support ECS, making it harder for new Authoritative Nameservers to start using the option.

+   Similarly, Authoritative Nameservers can also use whitelists to limit the feature to only certain clients.
+For example, a CDN that does not want all of their mapping trivially walked might require a legal agreement with the Recursive Resolver operator, to clearly describe the acceptable use of the feature.

+   The maintenance of access control mechanisms is out of scope for this protocol definition.

 12. Example